YuvrajGoswami/Java_Tasks/README.md

-# This repository contains tasks related to java.
+# This repository contains tasks related to Java.